 When I look at how technology has evolved during my lifetime, it’s incredible how much change there has been and how that has affected us all, good and bad.

-I grew up in a time era when there wasn’t even answering machines available until I was around 18, calculators were not allowed in school, it was considered cheating during tests, and the Internet and mobile phones became available in my late 20s and early 30s.
+I grew up in a time era when there weren’t even answering machines available until I was around 18, calculators were not allowed in school, it was considered cheating during tests, and the Internet and mobile phones became available in my late 20s and early 30s.

 We are more connected than ever, yet, many feel more lonely than ever too